saverymax/qdriven-chiqa-summarization/README.md

 >>> import nltk
 >>> nltk.download('punkt')
 ```
-There are more details on the environments required to train each model in the following sections.
+There are more details regarding the environments required to train each model in the following sections.

 ## Answer Summarization